 Childminders are self employed and are able to set their charges themselves as there is no national rate.
 However, the average cost for a childminder in Surrey is usually between £4 and £6.50 per hour.
 You may also be asked to pay a retainer fee or deposit to reserve a place for your child.

 Depending on your family's circumstances you may be eligible to claim Free childcare for 2 year olds (FEET) if your childminder is registered to offer the funding.

-If they are also registered for Free childcare for 3 and 4 year olds they will be able to claim this for your child the term after their third birthday.
+If they are also registered for Funded early education and childcare for 3 and 4 year olds they will be able to claim this for your child the term after their third birthday.
 If you are a working parent you could also be eligible for 30 hours funded childcare for working parents.

 How can I find details of childminders in my area?

 You can search for childminders in your area in our Childcare Finder.